Rainbow Round Table: 1970–1975: Task Force on Gay Liberation

-Originally established as the Task Force on Gay Liberation, part of ALA's Social Responsibilities Round Table (SRRT), the group was coordinated by Israel David Fishman in 1970, then by Barbara Gittings the following year.
 Among its earliest endeavors, the Task Force campaigned for changes to the classification of library materials regarding the gay liberation movement.
 In the case of the Library of Congress Classification, materials had been designated to the scheme (HQ 71) for "Abnormal Sexual Relations, Including Sexual Crimes"; but after receiving the request from the Task Force, the Library of Congress in 1972 reclassified such books into the newly created scheme (HQ 76.5) for "Homosexuality, Lesbianism—Gay Liberation Movement, Homophile Movement".
+There was also at least one trans speaker at a task force event in the 1970s.